Awesome Rhyming Riddles with Answers for Kids

 But in the city, for each pawn,

-brave at the crossroad I lie down.
+bravely at the crossroads, I lie down.

 I have a teeny-tiny green hat

-and live high up on the oak-tree.
+and live high up in the oak-tree.

-In the fall I fall to the ground,
+In autumn, I fall to the ground,

 and the children like to gather me.